aws-samples/specialty-practice-code-samples/README.md

 # Blog code samples
-SQL scripts for SQL Server and Oracle and an .xls workbook with sample results.
+Code samples and scripts for MySQL, SQL Server and Oracle and an .xls workbook with sample results.